 Protecting auditory nerve cells using genetic therapy

-Principal Investigator - Dr Andrew Wise
+Principal Investigators - Dr Rachael Richardson, Dr Andrew Wise

 Collaborating Researcher - Prof Stephen O'Leary

-Research Assistant - Brianna Flynn
+Research Assistant - Ms Brianna Flynn

 Sensorineural hearing loss is caused by damage to the sensory hair cells and auditory neurons in the inner ear.
 The application of nerve survival factors, known as neurotrophic factors, to the deaf cochlea prevents the degeneration of auditory neurons which occurs following the loss of the hair cells.
 Neurotrophic factors also stimulate the regrowth of auditory nerve fibres although the pattern of regrowth does not resemble a normal cochlea.

 To enhance and maintain the surviving auditory neurons in deaf cochlear implant (CI) recipients, we are researching methods to deliver neurotrophic factors into the cochlea in a variety of ways.

 These types of studies have important potential for clinical applications because we envisage a next generation of CIs that can actively deliver drugs which can either preserve residual hearing or prevent further degeneration of primary auditory neurons.

 In addition, these techniques may be eventually applied to implants in other parts of the nervous system, such as the retina of the eye.